benbel376/end-to-end-ad-unit-data-MLOps-project/README.md

 Briefs data (briefing.csv)
 Campaign & creative plan data.
 Creative Assets(Creative_assets_) Zipped File
 The data contains images for particular game keys.
 Use computer vision to extract features that enrich the already existing features in design data.

-Hint: The naming convention of the images(to identify the game key), change ‘-’ to ‘/’.
+> please check this [dbt doc] to get a beter insight into the data